The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 get users in the tenant (keystone user-list

-#2 Updated by François Charlier over 1 year ago
+#2 Updated by François Charlier almost 4 years ago

 Proposed fix in https://github.com/puppetlabs/puppetlabs-keystone/pull/49 On my dev env with :